luiul/retoure-m/README.md

 ## Set up

 Run the following commands in the shell to set up the project.
-We start by setting up node.js and Sequelize to migrate and seed the schema and data:
+Start by setting up node.js and Sequelize to migrate and seed the schema and data:

 ```zsh
 npm init -y;